How Does Peer Pressure Affect Teens Decision Making?

 Every day, people of different ages experienced and become a victim of peer pressure.
-The pressure or influence can be a reason for a victim friend to adopt a particular type of behaviour, dress, or attitude in order to be accepted as part of a social (peer) group.
-For teenagers, it’s likely that they have experienced the effect of peer influence in a number of different areas, ranging from the clothes you wear to the music they listen to.
+The pressure or influence can be a reason for a victim friend to adopt a particular type of behaviour, dress, or attitude to be accepted as part of a social (peer) group.
+For teenagers, they have likely experienced the effect of peer influence in several different areas, ranging from the clothes you wear to the music they listen to.
 However, peer pressure is not necessarily a bad thing.
 We are all influenced by our peers, both negatively and positively, at any age.

-School and other leisure activities provide ways for teens to spend more time with their friends than their families.
-As they grownup and become more independent, their friends naturally start playing a greater role in their lives.
-Particularly in emotional situations, peer influence can be hard to resist and it really has started becoming pressure.
-As a result of this peer pressure, the victimise teen may feel compelled to do something, he/she uncomfortable with.
+School and other leisure activities allow teens to spend more time with their friends than with their families.
+As they grow up and become more independent, their friends naturally start playing a more significant role in their lives.
+Particularly in emotional situations, peer influence can be hard to resist.
+As a result of this peer pressure, the victimise teen may feel compelled to do something he/she uncomfortable with.

 When Might Positive Peer Pressure Happen?

 - a sense of belonging and support of my friends

 - to have positive hobbies and interests with my friends

 - the pressure to use alcohol, cigarettes or drugs from my friends

 - the pressure to engage in risk-taking behaviours with my friends